 In those twenty-seven words, Lincoln, it seems to me, captured the very essence of yesterday's – and today’s – hard-core reactionaries.

-For all that the neo-con agenda is driven by ideology and class interests, isn't there something about its leading proponents, its ideologues, that seems to transcends ideology, economics, even history?
-Isn't there a essential quality to such people, a basic lack of empathy for their fellow human beings, that draws them to the camp of privilege throughout the centuries, always and forever praising the merits of the powerful?
+For all that the neo-con agenda is driven by class interests and ideology, isn’t there something about its leading proponents, its ideologues, that seems to transcends ideology, economics, even history?
+Isn’t there a essential quality to such people, a basic lack of empathy for their fellow human beings, that draws them to the camp of privilege throughout the centuries, always and forever praising the merits of the powerful?